 The Right of Access

-Hove Village Day Nursery will verify the identity of the person making the request before any information is supplied.
-A copy of the information will be supplied to the individual free of charge; however, Hove Village Day Nursery may impose a ‘reasonable fee’ to comply with requests for further copies of the same information.
+Hove Village will verify the identity of the person making the request before any information is supplied.
+A copy of the information will be supplied to the individual free of charge; however, Hove Village may impose a ‘reasonable fee’ to comply with requests for further copies of the same information.
 Where a request is manifestly unfounded, excessive or repetitive, a reasonable fee will be charged.

 All requests will be responded to without delay and, at the latest, within one month of receipt.